HydroModPy/HydroModPy/docs/_dev_notes/site_selection_file_inventory.md

 ## Workflow status

-The basin-choice map is currently a reusable reporting component, not a complete workflow by itself.
+The basin-choice map is now one reporting component of a complete upstream workflow.

 The intended workflow boundary is: